 The source of our water supply varies throughout the year, depending on the season, weather, snowpack level, inflows and water storage conditions.

-- Local wells – 59 million gallons per day
+- Local wells – 40 million gallons per day

-- Interruptible Green River supply – 27 million gallons per day
+- North Fork wells (alternative Green River supply – not additive to other sources) – 60 million gallons per day

 To learn more about your water supply, see the following pages:

 - Bottle Filling Station Locations